-Expr Arbitrary expression, returning either a floating point value or an integer.
-IntExpr Arbitrary expression that must evaluate into an integer.
-RatExpr Arbitrary expression that must evaluate into a rational number.
+Expr Arbitrary expression, returning either a floating point value or an IntExpr Arbitrary expression that must evaluate to an integer.

-RatExpr Arbitrary expression that must evaluate into a rational number.
-FloatExpr Arbitrary expression that must evaluate into a floating point.
+RatExpr Arbitrary expression that must evaluate to a rational number.
+FloatExpr Arbitrary expression that must evaluate to a floating point.